laggardkernel/spacezsh-prompt/README.md

 <br>

 Spacezsh is an **async** prompt tries to do things right in the ZSH way.
-It introduced a lot of ZSH goodies including:
+It introduces a lot of ZSH goodies including:

-- Conditional async on each section/segment.
+- Conditional async on each section/segment with tag `section::async`
 - 100% `promptinit` compliant.
 - `autoload` all of the functions.
 - Speed the prompt up with ZSH built-in utilities